mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 {{"demo": "AggregationControlled.js", "bg": "inline"}}

+## Aggregation label

+### Choose the column for the label

+Use the `aggregationFooterLabelField` to choose on which column the label of the aggregation should be rendered.

+{{"demo": "AggregationLabelColumn.js", "bg": "inline"}}

+### Customize the content of the label

+TODO

 ## Usage with row grouping

 When the row grouping is enabled, the aggregation can be displayed on two positions: